MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Duplicate last line

-9-duplicate_last_line: Bash script that duplicates the last line of the file iacta
+9-duplicate last line: Bash script that duplicates the last line of the file iacta

+10. No more javascript

+10-no more js: Bash script that deletes all the regular files (not directories) with a .js extension that are present in the current directory and all its subfolders.